www-splitcells-net/net.splitcells.network/doc/objectives.md

 1. Help the user to deal with technical details.
 1. Minimize the number of required dependencies.
    The number of optional dependencies is irrelevant and should be provided by other projects.
-1. Provide a dependency management mechanism in order to support the administration of complex and different systems.
+1. Provide a dependency management mechanism in order to support the tasks on different systems.
    This is done via dependency injection on the command line level.
-1. This framework provides a workflow and dictionary in order make its usage and development simple.
+1. Provide a workflow and dictionary in order make its usage and development simple.
 ## Secondary Objectives
 This project provides a framework in order to also support the following secondary goals:
 1. Provide reasonable defaults for complex tasks as most users just want to use the system.